colinchilds/Koddle/README.md

 Returning a JsonObject or JsonArray from a controller method will automatically set the content type to `application/json`.
 If you return something else, it will be converted to a String and returned as text.
-If you would like more control over the response, you can also return void and handle it yourself by injecting the request context:
+If you would like more control over the response, you can also return nothing and handle it yourself by injecting the request context:

 ```kotlin
 suspend fun post(context: RoutingContext, @Body body:JsonObject) {